walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 6. In the **Compute** tab, select the **Standard_F2s_v2** VM size for each virtual machine.
 Select the **Windows** operating system for the **smarthotelweb** virtual machines and the **Linux** operating system for the **UbuntuWAF** virtual machine.

-    > **Note:** If you are using an Azure Pass subscription, your subscription may not have a quota allocated for FSv2 virtual machines.
+    > **Note**: If you are using an Azure Pass subscription, your subscription may not have a quota allocated for FSv2 virtual machines.
 In this case, use **DS2_v2 or D2s_v3** virtual machines instead.

     ![Screenshot of the 'Compute' tab of the 'Replicate' wizard in Azure Migrate Server Migration.
 Each VM is configured to use a Standard_F2s_v2 SKU, and has the OS Type specified.](images/Exercise3/replicate-6.png)